Key Quote

 Technique 2 — BINARY COLLAPSE

-The line destroys the binary (a system of two opposing categories) of hell/earth — if hell is empty and its inhabitants are here, then earth IS hell.
+The line destroys the binarybinary — A system of two opposing categories treated as mutually exclusive of hell/earth — if hell is empty and its inhabitants are here, then earth IS hell.
 This binary collapse challenges the comforting Christian division between earthly life and damnation, suggesting that suffering does not wait for an afterlife but exists in the present.
 Shakespeare uses this theological disruption to frame the play's central concern: the relationship between power and suffering.

 Key Words